 Caledonian was a trading name of a business called MMG Associates, which was registered in the British Virgin Islands.
-Caledonian was not authorised in the UK to carry on regulated activities and it doesn't (and didn't at the time of the events subject to complaint here) appear on the FCA's Financial Services Register.
-And there's no evidence it was authorised to carry out regulated activities (where there was any relevant legislation) in any other jurisdiction.
+Caledonian was not authorised in the UK to carry on regulated activities and it does not (and did not at the time of the events subject to complaint here) appear on the FCA's Financial Services Register.
+And there is no evidence it was authorised to carry out regulated activities (where there was any relevant legislation) in any other jurisdiction.